 This means you can be protected by our insurance cover.
 Please get in touch with us to update your details if they ever change.

 Lots of riders work with Deliveroo and other companies in the same hour.
 You’re completely free to do that and you will still be covered by free accident insurance when you work with us.

 However it’s worth knowing that if an accident happens while you’re offline, or you haven’t been online in the Deliveroo app in the past hour, you won’t be covered for any claims.

-If you’re injured as a result of an accident while riding with us, you won’t need to pay any excess fees on claims.
+If you or someone else is injured as a result of an accident while riding with us, you won’t need to pay any excess fees on claims.

 Your own vehicle and other items of kit will not be covered.
 If your kit has been damaged and you want to replace it, please email [email protected]